andresbecker/master_thesis/README.md

 This implementation is divided in 4 main steps

-1. Raw data preprocessing (transformation from text files to multichannel images of single cell nucleus).
+1. Raw data preprocessing (transformation from text files to multichannel images of single cell nucleus).<br>
     Activate the environment and open jupyter-lab
     ```sh
     conda activate mpm_inter_env